Birth Parent Rights

 Confidential Adoption Plan

 Confidential adoption plans (aka “closed” adoption) are selected by birth parents who do not want to share their information with an adoptive family and who want no relationship before or after the adoption occurs.
-Birth parents may select an adoptive family or ask the agency to choose a family on their behalf and the parties do not meet.
+Birth parents may select an adoptive family or ask the agency to choose a family on their behalf.
+Birth parents and adoptive parents do not meet.

 Semi-Open Adoption Plan